kenatiod/MUT/Understanding Machine Understanding.md

 Anh sighed heavily, "You know, the more we dive into these questions of machine consciousness and AI safety, the more I realize just how much uncharted territory we're in.
 It's both exhilarating and terrifying."

 Bassam nodded solemnly in her direction and said, "Absolutely.
 It's making my brain hurt.
-We're not just developing an evaluation framework here - we're shaping the trajectory of AI development and its impact on the world."
+We're not just developing an evaluation framework here - we may be starting a snowball rolling down a hill."

 CASPAR addressed the two of them with, "I appreciate your thoughtfulness on these matters.
 As an AI system myself, I am acutely aware of the challenges and uncertainties surrounding questions of machine consciousness and the potential risks of advanced AI."